dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 In this case import the [Tag](/Tag) and adapt them to your context :
     - [Tag](/Tag)
     - Modify tag rule to apply your own configuration to `app` and `env` auto tag
+    - Do your own naming for host, process group and service

 Once all your entities have the 2 tags `app` and `env` like describe in result, you can apply these configurations on your context as many times as necessary :
    - [Deploy your Management-Zone and Alerting profile  per `app` and `env`](/Management-Zone)